Information for vaccination providers about the Australian Immunisation Register (AIR).

 - contact with an infectious disease

 - poorly documented vaccination history

-Individuals enrolled in Medicare are automatically included on the AIR.
-Individuals who aren’t eligible to enrol in Medicare are added to the AIR when you submit vaccination details.
+People enrolled in Medicare are automatically included on the AIR.
+People who aren’t eligible to enrol in Medicare are added to the AIR when you submit vaccination details.

 To ensure the accuracy of our data, it’s important to remind patients to notify Medicare of any change to their address and other details.

-If you’re a GP, you’re automatically recognised as a vaccination provider and authorised to submit or get immunisation data from the AIR.
+If you’re a medical practitioner, midwife or nurse practitioner with a Medicare provider number, you’re automatically a recognised vaccination provider and authorised to submit or get immunisation data from the AIR.

 Read about accessing AIR using HPOS.

 If you’re not a medical practitioner, midwife or nurse practitioner with a Medicare provider number, you can apply to become a recognised vaccination provider.

 Complete the Australian Immunisation Register - Application to Register as a Vaccination Provider form and send it to your state or territory health department for approval.
 When we get the approved form, a unique AIR registration number is allocated to identify you as a vaccination provider.